santwer/Exporter/README.md

         ->template('templatefile.docx')
         ->storeAs('storage/path', 'name.docx');
 ```
-Also possible To set Export after Executing the query or on a Model after Find
+It's also possible to set Export-Command after Executing the query or on a Model after Find-Command
 ```php
 return User::where(...)
         ->first()